ShradhaSaxena23/Date-Calculator-/README.md

 ## Getting Started :
 These instruction will get you a copy of project up and running on your local machine for development and testing purposes.

- ## :link:  Prerequsites:
+ ## :link:Prerequsites:
-No dependencies are required to run this project.
+No dependencies are required to run this project.:link:

 ## Installing :
 to install the project ,simply clone or download the repository and open the index.html file in the web browser.